 - One Hour (total of 2 hours): with each individual partner and therapist (on separate days and times).
 This session is designed for you to spend some one-one time with your therapist.
-You will have an opportunity to process and discuss more of your personal history in depth, as well as to address any personal issues that might have not come up in Session 1.
+You will have an opportunity to process and discuss more of your personal history, as well as to address any personal issues that might have not come up in Session 1.

 - 90 Minutes: your therapist will review his assessment of his time with you as a couple and individually, He will present you a summary and outline of your strengths and challenges, and how your relationship can improve going forward.
 You will also receive some relationship strategy handouts and checklists for you to implement, and go over what regular couples therapy would entail going forward.